mttcrn/CSE-notes/computer-security-challenges/binary-challenges.md

 </code></pre>

-&#x20;Now I have everything to craft the exploit with python:
+have everything to craft the exploit with python:

 <pre data-overflow="wrap"><code>#to enter in create_art and exploit the string format vulnerability
 <strong>start = "2\n"